Nick-T-Hansen/front-end-capstone/README.md

 2. Determine which gear they would want to share with other people using the application and allow them to view the gear and request to use it.
 3. Keep track of the borrowed camping gear a user has to be able to return it back to their owner.

-## Dependencies
+## Getting Started
 The Cave application utilizes React, React-Router-Dom, and Bootstrap.
-1. `npm install bootstrap`
-2. `npm install react-router-dom`

-## Getting Started
 1. clone repo using `git clone https://github.com/Nick-T-Hansen/front-end-capstone.git`
 1. run `npm install` to pull in dependencies
 1. copy over test data from the "Test Data" section below to be inserted into the `database.json` file located in the api folder.
 1. `npm install -g json-server`
-4. make a copy of your database and run the JSON server at `json-server -p 5002 -w <your.database.json here>`
+4. make a copy of your database and run the JSON server at `json-server -p 5002 -w database.json`
 5. `npm start` in root directory to start react server
 6. create a new account and login